surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 The LFOxEG module is built around the main modulator type in the Surge VST.
 It is an LFO with various shapes including two random modes and a step sequencer.
 The amplitude of its output is scaled by a DAHDSR envelope generator.

+* **LFO** Continuously outputs the LFO wave.
+* **EG** Outputs the envelope shape.
+* **LFOxEG** Is the main event, it outputs the LFO wave scaled by the envelope.

 The [Surge XT manual](../manual-xt/#lfos) has some more info on each LFO shape, though the display of the module itself will most likely tell you what you want to know.
 The straight lines above and below the LFO wave display are showing you the how the envelope influences the LFO wave output.
 The envelope also influences the output of the Step Sequencer type, though this is not shown on the display.
-The module will output either a bipolar signal of +/- 5 volts, or a unipolar signal from 0 to 10 volts.
-Switch between these with the button Uni/Bi in the display area.

 The controls are mostly self-explanatory, and their effects are also shown on the display area.
-Note that the Deform control has different effects depending on the selected LFO type, and some of the types have different Deform options, accessible via the module menu.
+The Deform control has different effects depending on the selected LFO type, and some of the types have different Deform options, accessible via the module menu.
+Deform only affects LFO and LFOxEG outputs, never the EG output (even in the envelope type).

-Just like in the Surge VST, you can use the LFO separately, the Envelope separately, or the LFO scaled by the envelope.
-Each of these options has an output in the bottom right, labeled LFO, EG and LFOxEG.
+There is a switch in the bottom left of the display area for the output polarity.
+In the default mode, LFO output range is +/- 5V.
+In Unipolar mode, its range is 0V-10V.
+The step sequencer type and the EG output are an exception.
+They never go to negative voltages.
+Their range is 0v-5V by default, and 0v-10V in unipolar mode.

 There's also some end of cycle-type outputs, which send a trig at the end of various internal events.
 * **EOSEG** triggers at the end of each stage in the envelope generator.